 Take on an empty stomach

 This is a technique that I personally use, though admittedly I do still sometimes have some nausea.
-It widespread answer on the Twitter thread so there must be something to it.
+It was a widespread answer on the Twitter thread so there must be something to it.
 It makes sense that if your body is not having to digest food then you’re not gonna have those stomach grumblings to be sensitive to during your trip.

 Take with food